-To build this analytical, forward-looking capability, we recommend that specialised analytics skills are developed in every large organisation (whether they are acquired by recruiting new talent or developing and bringing in external experts).
+To build this analytical, forward-looking capability, we recommend that specialised analytics skills be acquired in every large organisation, whether by recruiting new talent, developing existing staff, or bringing in external experts.

 Concentra goes a step further and advises creating a dedicated Operational, Planning and Analysis team in HR, an equivalent to FP&A in Finance (Concentra, 2019).

 An EY study shows that ‘there is a powerful link between business performance and the extent to which its HR and Finance leaders collaborate’.
 (EY, 2014, p.
 4).

 One way to help achieve collaboration when carrying out organisation design is to build a multi-skilled cross-functional design team.

 In a collaborative design team, team members bring different perspectives from the different parts of the organisation; they: